 Different plants require different levels of light and moisture.
 Some thrive in light sandy soil, while others prefer heavy, loamy soil.
 As such, our planters are designed for specific types of plants.
 For instance, the Chromo’s self-watering system makes it ideal for plants that require consistent moisture, while the Hive Planter is specially designed for low-maintenance air plants.
 Please refer to the product pages for plant recommendations for each planter.
-If you’d like more information, the Light + Ladder Plant Guide will guide you through the specifics of our planters and the needs of their recommended plant partners.

 Some of our planters include a drainage hole, while some do not.
 Here are some plant care recommendations for each situation:

 Drainage holes allow excess water to seep out of pots after watering, ensuring that water does not pool at the base of a pot, helping to protect roots from rot.

 If your planter has a drainage hole, you can plant as usual with appropriate potting soil.
 It's important to keep the soil below the rope or screw holes.
 To water your plants, simply your plant over to the sink for a little drench.
 Allow all the excess water to drain before hanging the planter back on the wall.